Flukey Stokes: Ambush and death

-Notwithstanding the $200,000 anniversary bash Flukey arranged for his wife, nor the wedding vows they renewed on that occasion, he was with a mistress the day he was murdered.
 Stokes was killed by two men who lay in wait for him as he stopped to drop off his girlfriend, Diane Miller, outside her residence on 79th Street and S. Ellis Avenue.
 On November 19, 1986, at 12:38 a.m., a gunman armed with a 12-gauge pump shotgun, pointed at the windshield and shot out the glass.
 He then proceeded to fire off more shells through the vehicle's passenger side.
 Stokes died from gunshot wounds in his mouth and upper chest.
 His driver, Ronald Johnson, was killed by a second gunman; firing a 9mm semi-automatic pistol.
 The woman ducked the assailant's line of fire sprawling the back seat and survived the attack; uninjured.

 The shooters were never found.
 However, Stokes's bodyguard, Earl Wilson, was later charged with arranging the murders.
 In December 1987, he was found guilty of two counts of first degree murder.
 In January 1988, he was sentenced to life in prison.
 On appeal, however, Wilson's sentence was reduced to 60 years.
 He was released from prison on October 20, 2023, and will be discharged from parole on October 20, 2026.

 Stokes was described by authorities as: "the richest and most flamboyant drug dealer on [Chicago's] South Side"; further stating that "[he] was known to win or lose as much as $250,000 over a single weekend in Las Vegas" – and that he "seldom missed a night at local race tracks".
 Although Stokes owned a local pool hall, law enforcement officials stated that Stokes was officially listed as "unemployed"; and that he declared gambling income on his tax returns to account for his wealth.

 Unbeknownst to Stokes, the Drug Enforcement Administration (DEA) was concluding an investigation and was preparing to serve him with a federal grand jury indictment for "drug racketeering, operating a continuing criminal enterprise and income tax evasion".

 Garfield Hammonds, assistant special agent in charge of the Chicago Drug Enforcement Administration said, "Chicago has lost one of its biggest sources of supply for cocaine and heroin", regarding Willie Stokes.
 Stokes was renowned for his flamboyance: usually wearing suits of fine silk, with his "fingers weighted with diamond-cluster rings as big as silver dollars, his forearms festooned with gold bracelets, a gem-emblazoned watch on his right wrist and a gold chain with a diamond-studded 'F' for 'Flukey' around his neck."
 However, on the day he died he was wearing jogging clothes and no jewelry at all.
 The Cook County medical examiner recorded that Stokes died wearing "blue sweatpants, powder blue undershorts, a red leather jacket, a red T-shirt underneath a blue T-shirt with the word 'Michigan' written on it, white sneakers, brown socks and a black cap."